muawaw/Kalkulator-dan-Report-Lapangan/README.md

 ## Future Development

-- ✋ Dashboard page - Statistics and financial summaries
-- 🔄 Hitung Extension page - Additional calculation features (planned)
+- 🔄 Additional features and enhancements to existing pages

 ## Notes